-A good pair of noise cancelling earbuds is hard to come by, but a good pair of cheap noise cancelling earbuds—blasphemous!
+A good pair of noise canceling earbuds is hard to come by, but a good pair of cheap noise canceling earbuds—blasphemous!
 The Edifier TWS NB fits the bill, though; it’s reasonably priced, features effective noise cancellation, and reproduces very good sound.
 Not all is perfect with these large earbuds, so let’s see if the drawbacks are forgivable.

 Editor’s note: this Edifier TWS NB review was updated on March 17, 2021, to include a contents menu, add context to the sound quality section, and expand the list of alternative headsets.

 Who should get the Edifier TWS NB ?

 - Commuters on a budget should get these affordable active noise canceling (ANC) true wireless earbuds, because they’re nearly half the cost of the leading competition and offer good ANC for the price, so long as you can get them to fit well.

 What’s it like to use the Edifier TWS NB?

 These earbuds don’t offer the smoothest user experience and absolutely pale in comparison to the Google Pixel Buds or Apple AirPods Pro.
 The pairing process isn’t difficult, but it isn’t intuitive either.
 Once I got the earbuds set up, though, auto-connect worked reliably and the controls are easy enough to remember.

 The rectangular charging case adorned with a metallic finish looks sophisticated, even if a bit outdated.
 I enjoyed the heft to the case which, paired with the cool-to-the-touch aluminum finish, felt premium.
 It uses a magnetic clasp mechanism which never popped open no matter how many times I test-dropped it on the kitchen mat.
 On the back of the case are four LEDs which communicate something about battery life, not specified in the user guide, and a USB-C input.